 A clinical breast examine may include more than one type of imaging device and you may speak with more than one specialist.

-If after screening there is a high supicion of cancer, a breast biopsy will be preformed, which entails collecting a small amount of tissue or fluid from the breast so that it can be analyzed further.
-A pathologist defines the cancer type which will indicate the course of treatment needed.
+If, after screening, there is a high suspicion of cancer, a breast biopsy will be performed, which entails collecting a small amount of tissue or fluid from the breast so that it can be analyzed further.
+A pathologist defines the cancer type, indicating the course of treatment needed.

 Breast Cancer Screening Methods and Myths Webinar